Applicants are required to hold a good honours degree (2:2 minimum) in an area related to chosen secondary subject.

 If applicants do not hold an undergraduate degree in a curriculum subject, successful study at appropriate higher levels must be evidenced.

 Months of entry

-The Modern Foreign Languages (MFL) course will prepare students to teach their target language to pupils aged 11-18, and, where applicable, their subsidiary language to pupils aged 11-14.
+The PGCE pathway in Modern Foreign Languages prepares you to teach your main target language to pupils aged 11-18 and, where applicable, your subsidiary language to pupils aged 11-14.